seblavoie/quick-sequence/README.md

 # Quick Sequence

-Transform image sequences into featherweight videos locally in your browser.
+Transform image sequences into videos locally in your browser.
 Just add your images, set timings, choose an output formant, and export.
 That's it.

 Use it for free: quicksequence.com